bogem/git-radar/README.md

+#Lightweight git-radar
-It's lightweight one-file version of git-radar.
-Only for bash/fish (not for `zsh`) and for mac
+It's lightweight one-file version of git-radar 0.3.2

+**Only for bash/fish (not for `zsh`) and for mac**

-It isn't customizable too.
+It isn't customizable.
 Only standard settings.

+And without fetch function

 More info about git-radar you can find [here](https://github.com/michaeldfallen/git-radar)
 ##Install